 Using the Job Activity page

-You can view the details of a job by clicking its entry in the Job Activity page.
-The Job Info pane displays, detailing the sequence or sequences executed for that job.
+You can view the details of a job by clicking the More actions icon at the end of the row for the job and selecting View Details.
+The Job Info dialog displays, detailing the sequence or sequences executed for that job.

 The icon in the Status column indicates the status of the job.
-Even when the Status indicates Success, it is possible that the processing status for one of the resources may have failed.
-To verify the status of the resources, check for the counts of Success/Skipped/Incomplete in the Job Info pane for more details.
+Even when the Status indicates Success, the processing status for one of the resources may have failed.
+To verify the status of the resources, click the down arrow at the end of the job row to view the Instance Steps.
+For more details, click the right arrow for each step to check for the counts of Success, Skipped, Incomplete, and other status.

 Indicates that the job has completed successfully, but that parts of the job were unsuccessful.

 When the job status is Success with Warnings, a FileNotFound error may appear in the Data Catalog job logs.
 For more details, refer to the Job Info dialog or to the job logs.
 The default log location is the var/log/ldc directory.

 |Indicates that the job has failed.
 See the individual job logs for details.

 |The Cancelling status indicates a cancel action is in progress.
 The Cancelled status appears when the job dependencies have been successfully freed and the cancel action has succeeded.